 - Less suitable for larger rooms

-The M-Series looks like a typical soundbar at 36-inch in length, and its 6-inch wireless subwoofer looks like many others.
-But what helps this model stand apart is its versatility.
+The Vizio M-Series looks like a typical soundbar at 36 inches in length, and its 6-inch wireless subwoofer looks like many others.
+But what helps this model stand apart is its more reasonable price and its versatility.

 If you have a medium-to-large room, you can place the subwoofer toward the rear of the space which lets you position the wired surround modules behind the viewing area.
-But if you've got a smaller space, you can put the sub near the front, and the surround speakers can be used from the front too — the M-Series will automatically calibrate the system to give you the best sound possible.
+But if you've got a smaller space, you can put the sub near the front — the M-Series will automatically calibrate the system to give you the best sound possible.

 Because of its HDMI eARC port, the M-Series can support much higher bandwidth, lossless hi-res audio when connected to a compatible TV.
 An extra HDMI input means that you're not forced to give up an input on your TV.